rte-france/Grid2Op/docs/createbackend.rst

 |5subs_grid_sub0_final|

-Then you do the same process with substation 1 which will result in the vector showed in the following plot:
+Then you do the same process with substation 1 which will result in the vectors showed in the following plot:

 |5subs_grid_sub1_final|